MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	Compression type: zlib
 	Rows per block: 60000 60000 60000 60000 60000 51121

-## Modifying Variable Information
+## Modify variable metadata

-To change variable information (rather than the data values themselves), use the function *rxSetVarInfo*.
+To change variable information (rather than the data values themselves), use the function **rxSetVarInfo**.
 For example, using the data file created above, we can change the names of two variables and add descriptions:

 	#  Modifying Variable Information